microsoftgraph/entra-powershell/module/Entra/docs/Set-EntraMSGroup.md

 ```

 ### -IsAssignableToRole
-This property can only be set at the time of group creation and cannot be modified on an existing group.
+This property can only be set at the time of group creation and can't be modified on an existing group.

 ```yaml
 Type: Boolean